hug-sch/vse-docs/video_sequencer/sequencer/zoom.rst

 MMB + Wheel Roll
    Scrolling the middle mouse wheel will zoom in horizontally around the playhead.
 Scrolling towards yourself will zoom out.
 Scrolling towards the screen will zoom in.

-   Using the MMB wheel roll in combination with Ctrl or Shift will change the behavior from zoom to move (see :doc:`Moving the Timeline window <moving>`).
+   Using the MMB wheel roll in combination with Ctrl or Shift will change the behavior from zoom to move (see :doc:`Moving the Timeline window <move>`).

 Ctrl-MMB + drag
    Pressing :kbd:`Ctrl-MMB` and dragging left will zoom out or dragging right will zoom in.
 Dragging up will zoom in vertically and dragging down will zoom out vertically.